chicago-justice-project/article-tagging/README.md

 ## Background

-We want to compare the amount different types of crimes are reported in certain areas vs. the actual occurrence amount in those areas.
+We want to compare the amount of different types of crimes are reported in certain areas vs. the actual occurrence amount in those areas.
 In essence, *are some crimes under-represented in certain areas but over-represented in others?* This is the main question driving the analysis.

 This question came from the [Chicago Justice Project](http://chicagojustice.org/).
 They have been interested in answering this question for quite a while, and have been collecting the data necessary to have a data-backed answer.
 Their efforts include